 - Recording observations and documenting findings on an inspection checklist

-Talking to Workers
+Talking to Employees

 To ensure that inspections are conducted efficiently, determine an appropriate number of employees to talk to.
 Ensure you get an adequate sample from different departments or work areas.
 You don’t have to speak with every single employee.